trueadm/ssr-with-prepack-hackathon/README.md

 ## Result

-As you can see from the output, Prepack was able to fully compile away React and ReactDOM.
+As you can see from the output, Prepack was able to **fully compile away React and ReactDOM**.
 That includes all the React components, helper functions, virtual DOM and other React abstractions.
+All we're left with is strings, loops and conditions (plus some helper functions to deal with things that were unknown at build time).

 The [rendered output](https://gist.github.com/trueadm/f1692ff635fb666876dcd3f9879a5e1e) looks like this: